eclipse/microprofile-lra/README.md

 ###### Participant Completion

-The participant should respond to termination requests as follows:
+The participant should respond to termination requests (`PUT completion URL`) as follows:

    1. `204 No Content` and no body to indicate that the participant finished successfully.